firebase/geofire-java/README.md

 #### Receiving events for geo queries

-There are 5 kind of events that can occur with a geo query:
+There are five kinds of events that can occur with a geo query:

-1. **Key Entered**: The location of a key now matches the query criteria
+1. **Key Entered**: The location of a key now matches the query criteria.
-2. **Key Exited**: The location of a key does not match the query criteria any more
+2. **Key Exited**: The location of a key no longer matches the query criteria.
-3. **Key Moved**: The location of a key changed and the location still matches the query criteria
+3. **Key Moved**: The location of a key changed but the location still matches the query criteria.
-4. **Query Ready**: All current data has been loaded from the server and all initial events have been fired
+4. **Query Ready**: All current data has been loaded from the server and all initial events have been fired.
 5. **Query Error**: There was an error while performing this query, e.g. a violation of security rules.

-Key entered events will be fired for all keys initially matching the query.
+Key entered events will be fired for all keys initially matching the query as well as any time afterwards that a key enters the query.
 Key moved and key exited events are guaranteed to be preceded by a key entered event.

+Sometimes you want to know when the data for all the initial keys has been loaded from the server and the corresponding events for those keys have been fired.
+For example, you may want to hide a loading animation after your data has fully loaded.
+This is what the "ready" event is used for.

-The ready event is fired once the current data has been loaded from the server and the initial key entered events for all keys currently within the query have been fired.
-Note that locations might change while loading the data and key moved and key exited events might therefore still occur before the ready event was fired.
-If the query criteria is updated, the ready event will be fired again once all events for the new query criteria have been fired.
+Note that locations might change while initially loading the data and key moved and key exited events might therefore still occur before the ready event is fired.

+When the query criteria is updated, the existing locations are re-queried and the ready event is fired again once all events for the updated query have been fired.
 This includes key exited events for keys that no longer match the query.

-To listen for events you must add a `GeoQueryEventListener` to the `GeoQuery`.
+To listen for events you must add a `GeoQueryEventListener` to the `GeoQuery`:

 ```java
 geoQuery.addGeoQueryEventListener(new GeoQueryEventListener() {
     @Override